eg1lgfp/gilman-family-practice/content/pages/blog/index.md

 has_more_link: true
 more_link_text: Read more
 seo:
-  title: 'Med New, Info & Articles'
+  title: Med News Info & Articles
   description: >-
     This is the blog page for Gilman Family Practice providers to share latest/greatest medical news and info from the world of healthcare &